abs13/Image-Compare/README.md

 > The utility is re-runnable creating a backup of previous output files in <filename>_YYYY_MM_DD_H_M_S.csv format

 ## Platform Support
-The utility can run on both Windows 10 and linux and Mac OSX ( Mojave and Catalina)
+- The pre-built executable can be run on Windows 10, linux and Mac OSX ( Mojave and Catalina).

+- For other platforms, use the python script *image_compare.py*
-## Distribution
+## Distributions:

 ### Pre-build exe files
-Pre-built executable are available for Windows 10, linux and macOS .
+- Available for Windows 10, linux and macOS .
-These can be found under individual directories under dist folder.
+- These can be found under individual directories under dist folder.
     ![distribution_dir_tree](resources/dist_dir_tree.PNG)

 ##### Linux :